 Use a domain name that represents exactly what you are writing about.
 For example, if you are writing a food blog, you can name it “Cooking with ___”

 Be creative with the name, but still remind visitors of what your blog is about.
 Going back to the cooking blog, a name like “Delicious Eats” for instance, reminds people this blog is about food.

 Have a few backup names available just in case someone else already snatched your brilliant idea.
 Don’t forget, you can also change up the domain extensions from the commonly seen “.com” or “.net,” to cool ones like “.club, .space, .pro”.
 Check with any domain and hosting providers for availability.

 Step #3: Pick a Content Management System

 CMS or Content Management System is an application platform that creates and manages content such as blogs.
 Through the administrative back end of a CMS, users can add or edit content, create new pages, and add navigation categories.
 A CMS empowers you to manage and make a change to text or switch out an image without the help of a web developer.

 The three most popular and dominating CMS in the triple w world are WordPress, Joomla, and Drupal.
 Each system offers different levels of customization and varies in difficulties of usability.
-Understanding the strength of each software helps you to determine the most appropriate CMS for your blogging needs.

 - WordPress is the most popular Open Source CMS.
 It is free to download, and powers more than half of the websites out there using a CMS.